 Browse job postings for UX researcher positions, and you’ll sometimes see related work experience listed as a requirement.
-You don’t have to wait until you get a job to start gaining hands-on experience.
-If you’re pursuing a degree, talk to your university’s career center about possible internship opportunities.
-If the company you work for has a UX research team, ask if you can sit in on one of their sessions.
+Luckily, you don’t have to wait until you get a job to start gaining hands-on experience.

 To brush up on your skills or add to your existing portfolio, consider the Using Google Forms to Analyze User Research Data Guided Project from the Coursera Project Network.
 In about an hour, you can work on creating surveys, gathering results, and presenting insights.